-On September 24, 2019, the Port of Vancouver's Board of Commissioners approved Resolution No. 4-2019.
-This resolution authorizes the Board of Commissioners to amend resolution 7-2013, as amended by resolution 11-2015, as amended by resolution 3-2017, to reflect the agreed-upon changes.
+On August 24, 2021, the Port of Vancouver's Board of Commissioners approved Resolution No. 2-2021.
+This resolution authorizes the Board of Commissioners to amend resolution 7-2013, as amended by resolution 11-2015, as amended by resolution 3-2017, as amended by resolution 4-2019 to reflect the agreed-upon changes.
 The extended agreement continues to retain the services of Key Bank.
-The modification maintains the maximum amount of Line of Credit, extends the maturity date, reduces the interest rate on advances, and the unused commitment fee.
+The modification maintains the maximum amount of Line of Credit, extends the maturity date, maintains the interest rate on advances, the unused commitment fee, and addresses process an procedurs related to the anticipated termination of LIBOR as a pricing index for computing interest.
 The revenue bond restricts a portion of the port's net operating revenue to secure a \$35,000,000 Line of Credit.
 Currently there is no outstanding balance on the Line of Credit.

 The Line of Credit bears an interest rate equal to the sum of the One-month LIBOR Rate for that LIBOR Interest Calculation Period applicable for said advances plus 57 basis points (0.57%).
-One-month LIBOR Rate on September 29, 2020 was 0.15%.
+One-month LIBOR Rate on September 30, 2021 was 0.08%.
 The port has agreed to pay the Series 2013 Credit Facility Provider an unused commitment fee in the amount of 20 basis points per annum (0.20%).

 The port uses this Line of Credit as complementary financing to operating cash flows.
-This agreement matures on September 24, 2021.
+This agreement matures on September 25, 2023.
 The maturity date can be extended annually by one year at the request of the port and the sole consent of Key Bank.